Prosecutions of non-licensed work

 The Board and electrical workers are fortunate that funding to investigate and prosecute persons who carry out illegal work comes from an electricity levy and not from licence fees.

 To be successful in pursuing those who carry out illegal prescribed electrical work the Board needs the support of electrical workers.
 The Board can only deal with those matters that come to its attention so all electrical workers are encouraged to report any suspected illegal activity to it.
 The easy way to do this is to use the Report A Cowboy App.
-The App can be downloaded at www.pgdb.co.nz.
+The App can be downloaded at www.pgdb.co.nz(external link).